przemyslawbak/OHLC_Candlestick_Patterns/README.md

 ## Purpose

 The project was created due to the lack of a similar library for C#.
 It was preceded by the research for algorithmic formulas for individual OHLC patterns.
+As a result, you can test the OHLC candlestick list for:
+- 37 bullish and 37 bearish OHLC price action patterns,
+- 9 bullish, 9 bearish and additionally 2 continuation classic formations.
-As a result, you can test the OHLC candlestick list for 37 bullish and 37 bearish OHLC price action patterns.
-A list of patterns and an example of use can be found below.
+A list of patterns, formations and an example of use can be found below.

 NuGet package can be found here: https://www.nuget.org/packages/OHLC_Candlestick_Patterns